Meri-Lou was inspired by my own personal experience of becoming a mother.

 A good addition

 With a number of beautiful, international brands already on the market, I also noticed that there was a craving for innovation.

-A renewed collection with its own style.
+A new brand with a renewed collection with its own style.

 And so it happened.